marwan37/symptom-overflow/README.md

-# SymptoDoc
+# SymptomOverflow

-SymptoDoc is a MERN stack application that provides a comprehensive platform for managing symptoms and diagnoses.
+SymptomOverflow is a MERN stack application that provides a comprehensive platform for managing symptoms and diagnoses.
 It allows users to input symptoms and generate a ranked list of differential diagnoses.

 ## Features